Pain associated with PAD and Diabetic Neuropathy

 Opioids are generally not recommended as a first line of treatment for PAD associated neuropathic pain, generally caused by the narrowing of the arteries and constricted blood flow.
 PAD associated pain can be severe and nearly 25% of all those with PAD are at risk for addiction when being prescribed opioids to treat chronic neuropathic pain.
 Opioids should only be used as a second-line of treatment for those with PAD associated neuropathic pain.
 Currently, there are no known treatments for PAD or Diabetic Neuropathy, thus many live long-term with the resulting neuropathic pain.
 But, the pain can be alleviated with diet and other lifestyle changes as well as non-opioid based treatments such as:

 - Amitriptyline – also used for treatment of headaches and depression

 - Suloxetine – also used for treatment of bladder problems and depression

 - Pregabalin and gabapentin – also used to treat epilepsy, headaches or anxiety

-Only your doctor can determine the best way to treat PAD associated neuropathic but the use of opioids should be avoided.
+Only your doctor can determine the best way to treat PAD associated neuropathic pain but the use of opioids should be avoided.
 At JanOne, the premise of JAN101, the PAD treatment currently in our pipeline, is the use of nitrites to reverse constriction of the arteries, repair damaged arterial tissues and increase blood flow to near normal function.
-This, in turn, has the potential to remediate PAD neuropathic.
+This, in turn, has the potential to remediate PAD neuropathic pain.
 That means less risk for opioid abuse at the prescription pad.